 - Do not try to impress the audience with “something new” but limit yourself to presenting the content of the thesis.

+this bullet list is just a succinct summary of golden rules for your opening statement.
+There is much more to say about presenting your work and in this post you can find some tips and suggestions for sharpening your presentation skills.
 Once your opening statement is done, get ready for the questions.
 Remember, a defense is not an exam, the majority of the questions that you are going to receive are curiosities of the professors and opportunities for giving a few details of what you have done.

 Try to be confident in answering (after-all, if you reach this stage you deserve it!) but do not present yourself overconfident as well.
 Search for a sweet spot between been confident, respectful and humble.